pgorman/dangerjaunt/minirules.md

 #### 7. Wall of Fire or Wall of Ice ####

-The caster announces which form he chooses when casting.
+The caster announces which form she chooses when casting.

 Wall of Fire ignites a wall that keeps burning while the caster concentrates on it.
 Creatures with three or fewer hit dice cannot pass through the wall, and no creature sees through it.